zeromsi/skaffold/README.md

 ## Support

-Skaffold is currently Beta.
+Skaffold is currently GA, and ready for production use.
 Detailed feature maturity information and how we deprecate features are described in our [Deprecation Policy](https://skaffold.dev/docs/references/deprecation).

 Support channels: